nfischer/course-dashboard/README.md

   5. If `npm list --depth=0` now succeeds, you can run the actual tests with `npm test`.

+### Selenium

+We've written out UI tests using the Selenium framework.
+To use these please follow these steps:

+  1. Look at the "Installation for Development" section for steps on installing NodeJS
+  2. Make sure NodeJS is updated to v5 (Look above for more details on this)
+  3. Run the following commands in your first terminal:

+    ```Bash
+    $ cd backend/
+    $ ./setup.sh
+    ```

+  4. In your second terminal, run the following commands:

+    ```Bash
+    $ cd backend/
+    $ ./addSampleData.py
+    $ cd frontend/
+    $ npm install
+    $ npm list --depth=0 # make sure this succeeds
+    $ npm install mocha -g
+    $ mocha selenium-test.js --compilers js:babel-core/register --timeout 10000
+    ```

 Installation for Development
 ----------------------------